 The prosecution’s final witness was Susan Hayes, the young lab technician whom Sheppard had denied having an affair with during Gerber’s inquest.
 To Sheppard’s dismay, Hayes said it was true.
-Under the pressure, Sheppard broke down when he took the stand and also admitted to the affair.
+Under pressure, Sheppard broke down when he took the stand and also admitted to the affair.

 In Sheppard’s defense, Corrigan produced three witnesses who testified to seeing the “bushy-haired” intruder Sheppard had described in the vicinity of the home around the time of the murder.
-The Bay Village police had even made a sketch of the intruder from an eye-witness who drove past Sheppard’s home at 3:50 a.m.
+The Bay Village police even made a sketch of the intruder from an eye-witness who drove past Sheppard’s home at 3:50 a.m.

 Even so, after five days of deliberation, the jury found Sheppard guilty of second-degree murder.
 The jury did not believe the crime was premeditated, so Shepard was spared a first-degree murder charge, and therefore a death sentence.

 Instead, he received life imprisonment with the possibility of parole in a decade.

 Two weeks after the verdict, Sheppard’s mother committed suicide, followed by the death of his father from a hemorrhaging ulcer just one week later.
 Sheppard was allowed to attend the funeral in handcuffs.
 For the next seven years, Sheppard fought his ruling from a maximum security prison near Columbus.